emart126/AnimationsPlus/README.md

 ![WynnWeaponAnimationDemo](https://github.com/user-attachments/assets/c0dde7a0-a790-4948-9594-f4780c846d73)

 ### Other Added Feature (Figura Action Wheel)
-The firgura action wheel has temporary taunt animations\
+The Figura action wheel has temporary taunt animations\
 that will get future updates but animations are still\
 in development.\
 The second page allows you to change various avatar settings\